lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ## Step 3 - Adding availability 🛍🛍🛍

-Now let's push the program further and handle our stock, with availability:
+Now let's push the program further and handle our stock (with availability):

 ```shell
 $ ruby interface.rb